-Zinc is a casting alloy that offers high precision with lower tooling cost for small parts.
-Zinc’s superior strength and hardness is an ideal alternative for machined, pressed, stamped, and fabricated components.
-Zinc is optimal for complex net shaped parts with thin walls while offering excellent electrical performance and shielding properties.
-Its structural integrity and wear-resistance are optimal for creating multi-faceted, complex shapes with a versatile range of physical, mechanical, and finishing characteristics.
+Zinc is a casting alloy that offers high precision with lower tooling costs for small parts.
+Zinc’s superior strength and hardness make it an ideal alternative for machined, pressed, stamped, and fabricated components.
+Zinc is optimal for complex net-shaped parts with thin walls while offering excellent electrical performance and shielding properties.
+Its structural integrity and wear resistance are optimal for creating multi-faceted, complex shapes with a versatile range of physical, mechanical, and finishing characteristics.

 The advantages of zinc die casting include: